 If you are looking to bring the dirt bike thrill on the street for everyday use, you will need to consider the decision.
 People often turn their dirt bikes to street bikes in order to commute for various reasons.
 And, why not?
-It is cheaper to make it street legal instead of getting another one.
+It is cheaper to make it street legal instead of getting a street legal or dual sport dirt bike.
 There are several federal and state laws that you will need to comply with in order to make that happen.
 As the owner, you are responsible for the safety of the people on the road and for your own.
 In order to do that, follow these tips to make your dirt bike street legal.

 What Does the Utah Law Say?